On this page

 How to Find the Source Fast

-1. Read the stack trace bottom-up (last frame = crash site, first frame = origin)
+1. Read the stack trace bottom-up.
+The last frame is the crash site, the first frame is the origin.

-In a large codebase this takes 10-20 minutes.
+In a large codebase this takes 10 to 20 minutes.

 Permanent Prevention